 About the Refuge

-The San Andres National Wildlife Refuge includes ideal habitat for New Mexico’s desert bighorn sheep.
-Its name sake mountain range, the San Andres Mountains, remains one of the least disturbed Chihuahuan desert land masses in the United States.
+San Andres National Wildlife Refuge's name sake mountain range, the San Andres Mountains, remains one of the least disturbed Chihuahuan desert land masses in the United States.

-It was established in 1941 by President Franklin D. Roosevelt ‘for the conservation and development of natural wildlife resources.’
-The 57,215-acre refuge is part of the National Wildlife Refuge System, a national network of lands and waters managed for the benefit of wildlife, habitat and you.
+Established in 1941 by President Franklin D. Roosevelt ‘for the conservation and development of natural wildlife resources,’ the 57,215-acre refuge is part of the National Wildlife Refuge System.
+The System is a national network of lands and waters managed for the benefit of wildlife, habitat, and you.